uclaacm/Hack-Website-2.0/app/api/API.md

 #### `GET /api/v1/event/:eventID`

-Find an return all events matching the given event ID.
+Find and return all events matching the given event ID.
 An example request to `GET /api/v1/event/307e6d30-c556-11e6-9cb8-bb15b01c6e55` would yield a response in the following format:

 ```JSON
 {